eliasjacob/datacentric_ai_course/README.md

 Using Dev Containers ensures that all course participants have the same development environment, regardless of their local setup.
 It also makes it easier to manage dependencies and avoid conflicts with other projects.

-## Getting Started

-Once the environment is set up, you can start exploring the course materials, running code examples, and working on the practical exercises.

-### Notes

-- Some parts of the code may require a GPU for efficient execution.
-If you don't have access to a GPU, consider using Google Colab.

 ## Teaching Approach